The Daily Walk with Love

-See Mix: Dire Straits & Eric Clapton – Sultans Of Swing, The Daily Walk with Miracles, March 4, 2017.
+See Mix: Dire Straits & Eric Clapton – Sultans Of Swing, The Daily Walk with Love, March 4, 2017.

-Also see my article on one of Eric Clapton’s first group as a solo musician, Blind Faith, ♫ ♪♫ Blind faith in Hyde Park 1969 ♫ ♪♫, which is a documentary concert film about this short-lived group.
+Also see my article on one of Eric Clapton’s first group as a solo musician, Blind Faith, ♫ ♪♫ Blind faith in Hyde Park 1969 ♫ ♪♫, recently published on The Daily Walk with Love, which is a documentary concert film about this short-lived group (Clapton’s first band, which only released this one, self-titled album), with a lot of great music on it, too.
 100,000 people attended this concert.

 Cream – Disraeli Gears (sessions)

 Please Share The Daily Walk with Miracles with Friends

 (just use the handy sharing buttons below each article)